-Sika MonoTop 610, a cementitious polymer modified primer will be used to protect exposed areas of rebar, and Sika MonoTop 615 will be used to complete repairs across the North Wing of the building.
+Sika MonoTop 610, a cementitious polymer modified primer was used to protect exposed areas of rebar, and Sika MonoTop 615 was used to complete repairs across the North Wing of the building.

 This work follows on from repair work undertaken at the site earlier in the year to the main ward block.
 With patient and public safety core drivers of the project, repair materials will be hand applied.
 On sensitive sites such as hospitals, CSC Services can use a range of concrete protection products and application methods to minimise disruption.

 All work undertaken was in accordance with the BSEN1504 standard, in which all operatives are fully trained.
 All operatives receive training from product manufacturers to ensure all products are installed correctly to exact specification.

 CSC Services are members of the Concrete Repair Association.
 Membership is a way to further demonstrate competence in concrete protection to clients.

 CSC Services undertake concrete repair work, leak sealing, strengthening, protective coatings and roofing for local councils, government departments, prison services and schools.
 Work can be scheduled around the clock with the latest products and application techniques used to minimise project time-scales.
 Call 0191 410 3444 today for information.